Close×

 Do you come here often?

-Since we opened in November, I've been here four times, but that's understandable!
-I work a lot and don't get out much in winter... but this is still the microbrewery where I've spent the most time in recent months!
+Since it opened in November, I’ve been here four times, but there’s a reason for that!
+I work a lot, and in the winter I don’t go out much… but it’s still the microbrewery where I’ve spent the most time over the past few months!

-How did you hear about Les Insulaires Microbrasseurs?
+How did you first hear about Les Insulaires Microbrewers?

-I met Marilène, the owner, at the Festival des bières de Laval, of which she is the founder.
-At the time, I was writing an article about the Festival, which I love, by the way.
-When I heard that Marilène and her partner Guillaume were opening Les Insulaires, I wasn't surprised.
-It was actually quite logical.
+I met Marilène, the owner, at the Laval Beer Festival, which she founded.
+At the time, I was writing an article about the Festival—which I love, by the way.
+When I heard that Marilène and her partner Guillaume were opening Les Insulaires, I wasn’t surprised.
+It actually made perfect sense.
 Marilène is a passionate woman, and her passion shines through in all her projects.
 The staff at Les Insulaires are just as passionate.
-It's a great team, and you'll never see an employee looking at their cell phone during working hours!
+It’s a wonderful team, and you’ll never see an employee checking their phone during work hours!

 Photo credit: Olivier Bourget